 The parties disagree over the annual funding level of the Trust.
 The record shows compliance with the NRC minimum funding requirement referenced by the OUCC and Joint Municipal Group does not mean the decommissioning trust is sufficiently funded; indeed, the NRC specifically states that its requirements "are not intended to be used by themselves or by other agencies to establish rates."
 Hill Rebuttal, 4; 10 CFR § 50.75.
-We have determined that the level of funding required from ratepayers for a nuclear decommissioning trust must be fair and reasonably provide sufficient funding for the dismantling efforts at the Cook Plant.
-In this proceeding, Petitioner proposes to quadruple its existing funding levels. agree with I&M that a The Monte Carlo simulation can be a reputable methodology for does a much better job calculating real-world risk and return trade-offs to capture investment and liability growth risks than the alternative calculations presented by the OUCC, IG and Joint Municipal Group.
-However, it is not reasonable to expect that the funding level should almost totally eliminate even highly speculative risks.
-The Company has requested a \$10 million annual funding that provides for a measure of 90% funding assurance using the Monte Carlo simulation.
-The Joint Municipal Group used the exact same simulation, and found that a measure of 84.9% funding assurance can be met with a \$2 million per year annual funding requirement.
+We agree with I&M that a Monte Carlo simulation does a much better job calculating real-world risk and return trade-offs to capture investment and liability growth risks than the alternative calculations presented by the OUCC, IG and Joint Municipal Group.

-We must also consider the possibility that the Company will take advantage of the opportunity to extend the existing nuclear operating license for an additional 20 years.
-Mr. Hill explained that the Monte Carlo simulation provides a range of possible outcomes and considers many different aggregating and mitigating factors.
-While the issue of license renewal is not directly before us, we believe that possibility of license renewal should be taken into consideration as a mitigating factor to the Company's risk scenarios because such an extension would significantly impact the need for funding.
 In particular, we note both Mr. Eckert and Ms. Cannady assume riskless investment return and ignore necessary decommissioning costs that are not captured in the NRC minimum requirement.
 Hill Rebuttal, 5.
 As Mr. Hill explained in rebuttal, Mr. Gorman did use I&M's Monte Carlo model, but manipulated the assumptions in ways that are all favorable to his arguments.
 Id., 8.
 The record shows Mr. Gorman's assumptions are internally inconsistent and that seemingly subtle changes, such as using the historical rate of inflation at 2.9% shown in Mr. Gorman's Table 3 instead of the 2.25% used by Mr. Gorman in the model, can cause the probability of successful decommissioning to plunge to 61% for the current funding level of \$2 million and to 73% for a contribution level of \$10 million.
 Hill Rebuttal, 10-11.
 Given the importance of ensuring a stable, adequately funded decommissioning trust fund, we find the OUCC, IG and Joint Municipal Group proposals to be unacceptable.
 This is particularly the case here, where the record shows I&M is only five years away from the point that it plans on de-risking the trust asset investment profile, meaning the window of opportunity to make up for any current funding deficit is getting smaller and smaller.
 Hill Rebuttal, 13.
-Accordingly, we find I&M's proposedexisting annual contribution level of \$210 million is reasonable and is approved.
+Accordingly, we find I&M's proposed annual contribution level of \$10 million is reasonable and is approved.

 I&M requested that certain language be included in the Commission's Order to assist I&M in obtaining compliance with regulations of the Internal Revenue Service regarding qualified nuclear decommissioning trust funds.
 Hill Direct, 25.
 The language requested by I&M updates language incorporated into previous Commission rate orders.
 No party objected to this request.
-AccordinglyConsistent with our finding to continue the existing funding level, we incorporate the following disclosures into this Order:
+Accordingly, we incorporate the following disclosures into this Order: